WangSL777/WebCamStreamOnTCP_QT/README.md

 Create a client that capture video using web cam and send the video stream over a TCP/IP.
 Create a UI to control that client functionality which will be start/stop & record to file.

-To run executable files, need to download each release folder which contains necessary .dll files.
+To run executable files, need to download each release folder which contains necessary .dll files and .exe file.
+The recorded video files will be stored in the same directory where .exe files locates.